LoRAPrune: Structured Pruning Meets Low-Rank Parameter-Efficient Fine-Tuning: Abstract

 \section{Abstract}

-Large pre-trained models (LPMs), such as LLaMA and ViT-G, have shown exceptional performance across various tasks.
-Although parameter-efficient fine-tuning (PEFT) has emerged to cheaply fine-tune these large models on downstream tasks, their deployment is still hindered by the vast model scale and computational costs.
-Neural network pruning offers a solution for model compression by removing redundant parameters, but most existing methods rely on computing parameter gradients.
-However, obtaining the gradients is computationally prohibitive for LPMs, which necessitates the exploration of alternative approaches.
-To this end, we propose a unified framework for efficient fine-tuning and deployment of LPMs, termed \texttt{LoRAPrune}.
-We first design a PEFT-aware pruning criterion, which utilizes the values and gradients of Low-Rank Adaption (LoRA), rather than the gradients of pre-trained parameters for importance estimation.
-We then propose an iterative pruning procedure to remove redundant parameters while maximizing the advantages of PEFT.
-Thus, our \texttt{LoRAPrune} delivers an accurate, compact model for efficient inference in a highly cost-effective manner.
+Large Language Models (LLMs), such as LLaMA and T5, have shown exceptional performance across various tasks through fine-tuning.
+Although low-rank adaption (LoRA) has emerged to cheaply fine-tune these LLMs on downstream tasks, their deployment is still hindered by the vast model scale and computational costs.
+Post-training model pruning offers a way to compress LLMs.
+However, the current pruning methods designed for LLMs are not compatible with LoRA.
+This is due to their utilization of unstructured pruning on LLMs, impeding the merging of LoRA weights, or their dependence on the gradients of pre-trained weights to guide pruning, which can impose significant memory overhead.
+To this end, we propose LoRAPrune, a new framework that delivers an accurate structured pruned model in a highly memory-efficient manner.
+Specifically, we first design a LoRA-guided pruning criterion, which uses the weights and gradients of LoRA, rather than the gradients of pre-trained weights for importance estimation.
+We subsequently integrate this criterion into an iterative pruning process, effectively removing redundant channels and heads.
+Extensive experimental results demonstrate the superior performance of our LoRAPrune over existing approaches on the LLaMA series models.
+At a 50\% compression rate, LoRAPrune demonstrates superior performance over LLM-Pruner, achieving a reduction in perplexity by 4.81 on WikiText2 and 3.46 on PTB, while also decreasing memory usage by 52.6\%.
+Besides, LoRAPrune also matches semi-structural pruning across multiple LLMs, proving its wide applicability.
+The code is available at \url{https://github.com/aim-uofa/LoRAPrune}.

-Experimental results on various tasks demonstrate that our method achieves state-of-the-art results.
-For instance, in the VTAB-1k benchmark, \texttt{LoRAPrune} utilizes only 0.76\% of the trainable parameters and outperforms magnitude and movement pruning methods by a significant margin, achieving a mean Top-1 accuracy that is 5.7\% and 4.3\% higher, respectively.
-Moreover, our approach achieves comparable performance to PEFT methods, highlighting its efficacy in delivering high-quality results while benefiting from the advantages of pruning.